 In carrying out this provision of the Accreditation Framework, the Committee will work closely with the Administrator of Accreditation to ensure that the Committee is provided with a progress report on all major aspects of the accreditation system periodically at regularly scheduled Committee meetings.

-In addition, all regularly scheduled meetings at which accreditation decisions are made will include an agenda item that allows the Committee to “debrief” at the conclusion of the meeting.
+In addition, regularly scheduled meetings at which accreditation decisions are made may include an agenda item that allows the Committee to debrief at the conclusion of the meeting.
 These discussion items will allow the Committee the opportunity to assess the efficacy of various policies and procedures.
 Follow up on these items can occur, as needed, at subsequent Committee meetings.

 306 COMMUNICATION WITH AND REPORTING TO THE COMMISION